RoSchmi/ProgramsXCode/README.md

 # ProgramsXCode

-This repo is only for personal use
+This repo is mainly for personal use
-Should not be useful for others
+It shows some examples I tested to be uses in my projects Should not be only of limited use for others

 ### SwiftPassFunctionRequestToParent
 This example shows an array 'FixedMessagesModel' of items 'fixedMessage' which are composed of several properties (id, title... and so on).